 Homes get five times more online views the day they hit the market than they do a week later, so making a positive online debut is critical.
 “You only get one shot at making a first impression, which is why it’s so important to have the right pricing,” says Karla.

 “If you price too high, buyers may dismiss the property outright and never come back.
 It’s far more effective to price right at market value or slightly below to drive buyer attention early on.
-It’s common for well-priced homes to get multiple offers and be bid up, while overpriced homes tend to sit on the market for a while, despite the shortage of homes for sale right now.”
+It’s common for well-priced houses to get multiple offers and be bid up, while homes that are overvalued tend to sit on the market for a while, despite the shortage of homes for sale right now.”

 Besides pricing right, professional photography is another way to optimize your home sale.
 Homes with photos taken with professional cameras tend to fetch more money and sell faster.
 Sellers who used a high-quality camera for their listing photos got an average of $3,400 more for their homes.